 Amber O’Brien is pursuing a Masters in Literary Studies.
 Her main area of interest is examining how narratives in science fiction and fantasy texts work to challenge and alter gender ideologies in Western societies.

-Kaitlin is an MA student with strong interests in public relations, communication strategies, and event planning.
-Kaitlin is currently the Communications and Project Coordinator for the GI.
+Kaitlin graduated with a Master's degree in Rhetoric and Communication Design.
+She has strong interests in communication strategies, marketing, public relations, and event planning.
+Kaitlin is the former Communications and Project Coordinator for the GI.

 Saba is in her third year of Health Studies, with a minor in Gerontology.